Rainbow Falls is one of eight well-known waterfalls on the South

 The river goes around an island at this point and you will encounter

-some rapids on the front side of the island beneath a footbridge.
+some rapids and at least two small waterfalls on the front side of the island beneath a footbridge.

 Cross the bridge and continue walking on the path until you see

 Rainbow is actually the second most popular waterfall name in

 northern New York.
 This one, one of two in St. Lawrence County,

 is also known as Large Marge to the whitewater community.